medialab/xan/docs/cmd/count.md

     xan count [options] [<input>]

 count options:
     --csv              Output the result as a single column, single row CSV file with a "count" header.
+    -a, --approx       Attempt to approximate a CSV file row count by sampling its first rows.
+Target must be seekable, which means this cannot work on a stream fed through stdin nor with gzipped data.
+    --sample-size <n>  Number of rows to sample when using -a, --approx.
+                       [default: 1024]

 Common options:
     -h, --help             Display this message